n8n-io/n8n-docs/docs/kv2/installation.md

 ---
 title: "Installation & Config"
 description: In this documentation you will learn how to install and configure the KV² plugin.
-This is done directly in Ephesoft Transact.s
+This is done directly in Ephesoft Transact.
 date: "2021-07-02"
 tags:
   - KV²